 - Cirrhotic stage with nodules with various degrees of inflammation.

-- Pruritus may be treated with sedating antihistamines in the early stages but later colestyramine or colestipol are used.
+- Sedating antihistamines are used in the early stages but later colestyramine or colestipol are employed.
 They sequester bile salts but it takes between one and four days before there is any effect.
-Again it is a very difficult symptom to treat.
+Colesevelam is a newer drug in this group which may be better tolerated.

 - Drugs are used to inhibit the autoimmune process:

 - Pregnant women with PBC may develop worsening itching which does not fully resolve after pregnancy.
-They should be assessed during pregnancy for the presence of varices due to the marked blood volume increase during pregnancy.
+UDCA is considered safe in pregnancy, as are cholestyramine and rifampicin (second trimester onwards), Pregnant women should be assessed by endoscopy during pregnancy for the presence of varices due to the marked blood volume increase during pregnancy.
 Treatment with beta-blockers is safe in pregnancy and prolonged pushing is to be avoided.

 - Renal tubular acidosis occurs in around half of patients with PBC.
 Copper deposition in the renal tubules or an autoimmune phenomenon may be the mechanism.